stevenrskelton/ordered-columns/README.md

 Both the number of columns and column widths can be preconfigured or changed dynamically using Javascript and window resize events, ensuring elements are always rendered in the correct vertical order.

-Unlike other other grid layout libraries, such as [Masonry](http://masonry.desandro.com/), this web component rearranges DOM elements instead of using CSS tricks to achieve arrangements.
+Unlike other other grid layout libraries such as [Masonry](http://masonry.desandro.com/), this web component rearranges DOM elements instead of using CSS repositioning.
-This allows better overall CSS support for styling elements, as well as retaining the ability to use nth-of-type matchers.
+This allows better overall CSS support for styling elements, better support for flex/% based sizing, as well as retaining the ability to use nth-of-type CSS matchers.

 ## Automatic Element Ordering